 What’s available for you?

 I like free things.
 There’s no end to the ways you can spend money in genealogy, so I like to collect useful, free, content-rich or unique sites, and have them in one place.
 As well, I like knowing why I should go to a site before I go, because research time is precious.
 That’s why all my links have an explanation of what you’ll find at the link.
 Finally, I don’t like wasting research time looking at dead links (I’m looking at you, RootsWeb), so I run an automatic link-checker to make sure the links are still live.

 I’ve organized the information on this site in two rough categories: Resources (for general genealogy and history), and Chinese Canada, for resources specific to genealogical work relating to Chinese Canadians.

 Amazing things happen when you create something really, really niche

 Incredible things have happened for me as a result of this site.
-Here’s the top five:
+Here’s a growing list of highlights:

 - I wrote a 6,000 word, 3-part essay on the history of the Chinese Immigration Act and how it affected Canadians, and